Salem Lutheran Church is gathering online.

 Salem Trivia is back!

 Registration for our next game is open now.
-Ten teams max so sign up early.
+We can accept up to ten teams so sign up early.
 Not on a team?
 Register and we'll place you on one.
 Sign up here.
 We hope to see you then!

 What's Coming Up at Salem